What can I compost? | Accepted Materials Chart

 It will take about 100 days before finished compost is available, then a few weeks to obtain the necessary laboratory tests on the composted materials.
-Compost should be available to city residents by November.
-Compost will be available at the Boise WaterShed Environmental Education Center/West Boise Water Renewal Facility and at special neighborhood events around the city.
+Compost will be available for free at several neighborhood locations.
+Please check back this fall for locations and hours.

 Where is the compost produced?

 The compost is locally produced at the compost facility located on a designated area of the City of Boise's Twenty Mile South Farm.

 Republic Services is responsible for trash, recycling and compost collection in Boise.
 If you set your materials out on time and service was missed, call 208-345-1266.